jimhitt/GitHub_test01/README.md

 ## Features

-* Feedback on letters is displayed similar to the online version:
+* Feedback on letters is displayed similar to the online version of the game:
   * Green: correct letter and correct position
   * Yellow: correct letter but incorrect position
   * Grey: incorrect letter